 Download our brochure about Customvue LASIK here!

-Customized to your eyes’ unique vision needs, this technology also makes it easy to correct for higher order aberrations affecting vision in low light situations.
+Customized to your eyes’ unique vision needs, this technology also makes it easy to correct for higher-order aberrations affecting vision in low light situations.

-At South Texas Eye Institute, both custom LASIK and IntraLase® have had amazing success.
+Both custom LASIK and IntraLase® have had amazing success.
 When performed by a qualified refractive surgeon, such procedures have been known to restore vision in a high percentage of patients.
 Thus, more people are turning to refractive surgery to reduce their lifelong dependency on glasses and contacts.

-To speak with a staff member of South Texas Eye Institute about custom LASIK or IntraLase®, contact our San Antonio office today.
+To speak with a staff member of the South Texas Eye Institute about custom LASIK or IntraLase®, contact our San Antonio office today.